le-quentin/install/README.md

 * Main system: rolling release, arch based (candidates are Manjaro and EndeavousOs.
 Endeavour feels nicer but I will probably stick with Manjaro because of the ease of i3 install and the improved stability with the 2 weeks delay with arch repos)
     * As it is expected to break someday after an update, this MUST have a reliable snapshot mechanism.
 So => btrfs partitioning, timeshift setup to take weekly/daily snapshots + snaphots before updates.
-    * Won't enable AUR by default, chances are official repos will have all I need for my work environment.
     * Should take at least 50% of the disk, depending on size.
+    * After 6 months of use, Manjaro has definitely provent to be stable, and timeshift snapshots/rollbacks work great in case of trouble.
+I just had my first big problem, and it was related to btrfs getting full without warning (because of the weird way it works).
+Added some maintenance tools to the install to try and fix that.
-* Secondary system: in case of failure, a Fedora
+* Secondary system: in case of failure, a Fedora.
     * Doesn't need backup because is very unlikely to break.
 An ext4 partition should be good enough
     * Should take ~25% of disk, depending on size
+    * This will be helpful just in case my system breaks critically on a weekday and I need to work before having time to fix things.
 * Leisure system: for leisure use, during trips etc, a Windows install
     * Should take ~25% of disk, depending on size